 K-Mean Algorithm: K mean is a famous partitioning method.
-In the K-mean algorithm, the clusters are spherical i.e. the data points in a cluster are centered on that cluster.
-Also, the variance of the clusters is similar i.e. each data point belongs to the closest cluster
+In the K-mean algorithm, the clusters are spherical, i.e. the data points in a cluster are centered on that cluster.
+Also, the variance of the clusters is similar, i.e. each data point belongs to the closest cluster.

 Hierarchical Clustering Algorithm: Hierarchical clustering algorithm combines and divides existing groups and creating a hierarchical structure for them to show the order in which groups are divided.

 8. What is data cleansing?
-Mention few best practices that you need to follow while doing data cleansing?
+Mention a few best practices that you need to follow while doing data cleansing?

 From a given dataset, it is extremely important to sort the information required for data analysis.
-Data cleaning is a crucial step wherein data is inspected to find any anomalies, remove repetitive and incorrect information, etc. Data cleansing does not involve removing any existing information from the database, it just enhances the data quality so that it can be used for analysis.
+Data cleaning is a crucial step wherein data is inspected to find any anomalies, remove the repetitive and incorrect information, etc. Data cleansing does not involve removing any existing information from the database; it just enhances the data quality so that it can be used for analysis.